foliojs/pdfkit/README.md

 # PDFKit
-A PDF generation library for Node.js.
+### A PDF generation library for Node.js.

 ## Description

 PDFKit is a PDF document generation library for Node that makes creating complex, multi-page, printable documents easy.
-It is written in CoffeeScript, but you can choose to use the API in plain 'ol JavaScript if you like.
+It's written in CoffeeScript, but you can choose to use the API in plain 'ol JavaScript if you like.
 The API embraces chainability, and includes both low level functions as well as abstractions for higher level functionality.
 The PDFKit API is designed to be simple, so generating complex documents is often as simple as a few function calls.